dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

             }
 ```

-The IsInTransaction() method is virtual, and so can easily be overriden at test time to return a True or False value.

-This means during test time, we no longer need to mock up an `IPluginExecutionContext` - or indeed _any_ of the Crm runtime services.
-We just need to override the various virtual methods and return appropriate values.
+Because the interactions with the various CRM runtime Services now occur within Virtual methods, we no longer need to mock them up at unit test time.
+Say goodbye to having to mockup `IPluginExecutionContext`, `IServiceProvider` or _any_ of the Crm runtime services.
+All we need to do now is just override the various virtual methods that our Execute() method calls, and return appropriate values at test time.

 ## Ok so - Now will you show me a Unit Test??